About CantarÉ & Cantosur

 A larger ensemble is available upon request.
 Additional members of Cantaré come from a core group of accomplished Latin musicians residing in the Washington Area, such as Martín Zúñiga, Bruno Lucini, Samuel Munguía, Leonardo Lucini, Gary Sosías, Julio Cuellar, Andrés Mallea, and Anamer Castrello, among others.

-Cantaré has released 4 recordings: three CDs for children – Baila para Gozar (2002) and Al Agua Pato (2005) and Mucha Música (2014), one CD for adult audiences Evaluna by Cantaré and Friends (2005).
+Cantaré has released 4 recordings: three CDs for children – Baila para Gozar (2002), Al Agua Pato (2005) and Mucha Música (2014), and one CD for adult audiences Evaluna by Cantaré and Friends (2005).
 In addition, in 2006 Cantaré recorded the companion CD for the award-winning book Arrorró mi Niño: Latino Lullabies and Gentle Games by renowned children's author and illustrator Lulu Delacre.